AdvikaTijare10/LULC_map/README.md

   - Cloud masking using `QA60` band (bits 10 and 11)
   - Image clipped to AOI and mosaicked using `.median()`

--The actual satellite image of the area of interest -> satelliteImagery.png
+-The actual satellite image of the area of interest -> [View Satellite Image](satelliteImagery.png)

 ## 📦 Feature Bands and Indices